 To foreign qualify, you should conduct a business name search in the new state to make sure the same name is not already registered.
 If a business with a similar name already exists, you can register a Doing Business As (DBA) name in your new state.

 After conducting a name search, the next step to qualify is to submit a properly completed registration form to the Secretary of State’s Office for your state along with the necessary filing fee.
-This filing fee is typically higher than the registration fee for a domestic LLC and can range from $50.00-$750.00.
-Some states also require that foreign LLCs pay an annual renewal fee in order to maintain compliance.
+This filing fee is typically higher than the registration fee for a domestic LLC and can range from $50-$750.
+Some states also require that a foreign Limited Liability Company pay an annual renewal fee in order to maintain compliance.

-Filing the appropriate qualification paperwork will yield a Certificate of Authority, a document that authorizes your company to transact business in the new state.
+Filing the appropriate qualification paperwork will yield a Certificate of Authority or a Foreign Registration Statement, which is a document that authorizes your company to transact business in the new state.
 Before granting this document, many states require a Certificate of Good Standing from your domestic state.
 The Certificate of Good Standing verifies that your company has met all the necessary requirements for a Limited Liability Company in your domestic state.